-(1) Amounts relate to the NEOs individual annual cash incentive as described in the Compensation Discussion and Analysis contained herein.

-- (2) The number of shares relate to the Performance-based Share Awards (PSAs) granted to the NEOs for 2017 with a three-year performance period ending on December 31, 2019.
-The PSAs provide for the issuance of a number of restricted shares after the three-year performance period based on the level of attainment of cumulative Adjusted EBITDA (a non-GAAP financial measure) (weighted 75%) and Adjusted EBITDA Margin at the end of the three-year period as discussed above.
-Any restricted shares issued under the PSAs would vest on December 31, 2020, subject to the NEO's continued employment through such date. - (3) All other stock awards include restricted stock awards granted to the NEOs for 2017, as described in the Compensation Discussion and Analysis contained herein.
+- (1) Amounts relate to the NEOs individual annual cash incentive as described in the Compensation Discussion and Analysis contained herein. - (2) The number of shares relate to the Performance-based Share Awards (PSAs) granted to the NEOs for 2018 with a three-year performance period ending on March 31, 2021.
+The PSAs provide for the issuance of a number of restricted shares after the three-year performance period based on the level of attainment of cumulative Adjusted EBITDA (a non-GAAP financial measure) (weighted 75%) and Adjusted EBITDA Margin (weighted 25%) at the end of the three-year period as discussed above.
+Any restricted shares issued under the PSAs would vest on March 31, 2021. - (3) All other stock awards include restricted stock awards granted to the NEOs for 2018, as described in the Compensation Discussion and Analysis contained herein.
 All of the restricted stock awards provide for vesting of 33 and 1/3% of the award on each of the first, second and third anniversaries of the grant date, subject to the NEO's continued employment through the vesting date. - (4) Grant date fair value is calculated by multiplying the number of shares times the fair value per award.
 The grant date fair value of the Performance-based Share Awards is based on the probable outcome of the performance conditions as of the grant date.
-Refer to the footnotes to the Summary Compensation Table above. - (5) Ms. Anenberg's employment with the Company terminated and pursuant to the Company's policy and applicable plans the incentive bonus was not paid and unvested equity awards were forfeited.
+Refer to the footnotes to the Summary Compensation Table above. - (5) Mr. Fischer resigned from the Company February 1, 2019 and pursuant to the Company's policy and applicable plans the incentive bonus was not paid and unvested equity awards were forfeited.
+Mr. Grubbs retired from the Company on January 15, 2019.
+Pursuant to his retirement agreement, the Company accelerated the vest date on his outstanding restricted share awards to the date of his retirement.
+Pursuant to the Company's policy and applicable plans, his unearned performance equity awards were forfeited.

-OUTSTANDING EQUITY AWARDS AT 2017 YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2018 YEAR-END

-The following table summarizes the outstanding equity awards as of December 31, 2017 held by our NEOs.
+The following table summarizes the outstanding equity awards as of December 31, 2018 held by our NEOs.